 The HFQ bit is used to determine whether the device is in Quad High Frequency Mode.
-When HFQ bit sets to 1, it means the device is in Quad High Frequency Mode, when HFQ bit sets 0(default), it means the device is not in Quad High Frequency Mode.
-After the HFQ is set, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.
+When HFQ bit sets to 1, it means the device is in Quad High Frequency Mode, when HFQ bit sets 0 (default), it means the device is not in Quad High Frequency Mode.
+This Mode allows pre-charge of internal charge pump, so the voltages required for accessing the flash memory array are readily available for Quad read.
+After the HFQ is executed, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.